yathomasi/gatsby-plugin-google-tagmanager-cookie-consent/README.md

-# gatsby-plugin-google-tagmanager
+# gatsby-plugin-google-tagmanager-cookie-consent

-Easily add Google Tagmanager to your Gatsby site.
+Easily add Google Tagmanager to your Gatsby site along with cookie consent.

 ## Install

-`npm install gatsby-plugin-google-tagmanager`
+`npm install gatsby-plugin-google-tagmanager-cookie-consent`

 ## How to use